Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Introduction

 \section{Introduction}

 In the early 2000s, motivated by uncertainties in the equation of state and plasma transport properties of warm dense matter and hot, dense plasmas relevant to inertial confinement fusion (ICF) experiments at the National Ignition Facility (NIF), the Cimarron Collaboration\cite{hedp12} was formed under the Laboratory Directed Research and Development program at LLNL to develop a molecular dynamics (MD) capability that allowed us to the investigate the micro-physics of non-equilibrium, hot, dense plasmas, relevant to ICF.
 Key properties of interest for Cimarron included electron-ion coupling,\cite{benedict2009molecular,Benedict12,benedict2017molecular} electron and ion transport processes,\cite{ellis2011studies,Grabowski2013,hau2013nonequilibrium,haxhimali2014diffusivity,Whitley15,hau2015electric,hau2015reproducible,haxhimali2015shear,Desjarlais17,mackay2017species,grabowski2020review} and the impacts of many-body physics on thermonuclear burn.\cite{hau2013modeling,whitley2015localization} A fundamental question of this effort was understanding the fidelity to which effective interaction potentials could be applied within the ddcMD code\cite{fattebert2012dynamic} to study plasmas.
-As the temperature of a plasma increases, the statistical thermodynamics of the many body system approaches the ideal gas limit, however, quantum mechanics remains important in the close interparticle collisional dynamics.
+As the temperature of a plasma increases, the statistical thermodynamics of the many body system approaches the ideal gas limit, however, quantum mechanics remains important in the close inter-particle collisional dynamics.
 At small electron-ion distances the quantum nature of the electrons prevents the so-called "Coulomb catastrophe,'' where electrons effectively spiral into the nucleus, while for electron-electron collisions Fermi statistics remain important to the overall determination of the collisional dynamics.\cite{DeWitt69} One way of incorporating the quantum nature of the electrons into a classical simulation is to modify the normal Coulomb potential in order to mimic quantum behavior using a quantum statistical potential.
 The derivation of quantum statistical potentials (QSPs) or "effective potentials'' to describe plasmas has a long history, going back almost a century.\cite{UG,Lado,DunnBroy,Kelbg,Deutsch78a,minoo,filinov03,murillojones,bonitz2023gunter} The primary premise of these studies is similar to the underlying theory of the quantum path integral Monte Carlo (PIMC) method, namely that a quantum many-body system can be effectively mapped to a system of classical particles within a set of controlled approximations.
+The term "QSP" arises due to the fact that the potentials are rooted in the description of a quantum statistical mechanical ensemble.
+In general, these potentials are derived from an exact solution to the pair problem for the quantum thermal ensemble.
+In the case of interacting fermions, approximations are made to account for antisymmetry.